microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationOwner.md

 Add-EntraBetaApplicationOwner @params
 ```

-This example demonstrates how to adds an owner to an application in Microsoft Entra ID.
+This example demonstrates how to add an owner to an application in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the Id of an application.
+- `-ObjectId` parameter specifies the ID of an application.
-- `-RefObjectId` parameter specifies the Id of an user.
+- `-RefObjectId` parameter specifies the ID of a user.

 ## Parameters